qualityshepherd/brine/assets/posts/southern_coast.md

 ### SITUATIONS

 2. Loggers in the Starwoods have been attacked by a creature they claim is a wendigo.
 They've sent a desperate plea to the Monastery for aid.
-1. The Crown's Fury, a ship lost in the Battle of Mistwood, was _busting_ with treasure when it sank.
+1. The Crown's Fury, a ship lost in the Battle of Mistwood, was _bursting_ with treasure when it sank.
 The rumors of a "ghost ship" seen off the coast are well established but an eye witness swears that it's The Crown's Fury.
 1. A local herbalist seeks brave adventurers to retrieve herbs that grow deep within the West Marshes, promising silver and potent potions as reward.
-He discretely supplies the followers of both "The River" _and_ the Lost Druid.
+He discreetly supplies the followers of both "The River" _and_ the Lost Druid.
 Neither party would be pleased if they knew about the other.
 1. An infamous game hunter, and friend to the Northern Kings, will pay handsomely for help finding/tracking/killing a wendigo.
 1. A Duke's son found a treasure map leading to the Isle of Wights and has not been heard from for a week.
 His last letter mentioned white berries that heal any wound.
 1. A messenger from the Northern Kings needs safe passage to Yagul Fane.
 They're carrying sensitive documents about the royal funding of both institutions.